abcsFrederick/CHAMPAGNE/docs/workflow.md

 ## Process workflow

-Will need to add images to show workflow
+TODO add images to show workflow

 ### Pipeline Checks
 - Input files are checked that they meet standard formatting; some file access is reviewed